endymion1818/deliciousreverie/src/pages/post/comparing-redux-setup.md

 ---
 title: Comparing two redux setups
 date: "2020-08-03T14:21:21+01:00"
-description: I recently came across two different examples of setup that used Redux to render a simple app.
+description: I recently came across two different examples of setup that used Redux to manage state in a sample app.
 They were so different that I thought it was worth delving a little deeper into why, and how we can write Redux code so it's a good fit for our needs.
 categories:
   - development
 tags: